mjjstockman/hull-college/README.md

 #### Typography
 Typespiration.com was used to find complimenting Google Font pairings, with the following decided upon:

-Headings: Open Sans, with a fallback of Sans-serif.
+Headings: Roboto Condensed, with a fallback of sans-serif.
-Body: Crimson, with a fallback of Serif.
+Body: Poppins, with a fallback of sans-serif.

 ADD IMG??